Who Wants to be a Washington Millionaire?

 It's obviously not in the plan to consult state voters to consider an income tax.
 Washingtonians have rejected income taxes 11 times in the last 90 years (by an average of 73.7% against to 26.3% for), so they don't seem to have an appetite for income tax.
 On this recent one, out of almost 100,000 unique participants submitting testimony, the cons were 10 to 1 over the advocates.

-But it doesn't matter what the constituents prefer this time.
+But it doesn't matter what the constituents prefered this time.

 “I don’t think anyone that is signing in, in support or opposition, is reading the bill.
 So, I think you got to take it for what it’s worth….so we’ll take it with a grain of salt” said Senator Manka Dhingra from the 45th district in Redmond.